apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/blaa_combined_data.md

 - What's the status of a call? `:ok`
 - How am I writing this book? `"Typing words like this!"`

-But there are instances where we want to represent concepts with more than on value.
+But there are instances where we want to represent concepts with more than one value.
 - How would you represent a list of users who visited today.
 - How would you represent specification of a car.
 - How would you represent points in a 3d environment.